 What other items are prohibited?

 Test takers may not access briefcases, handbags, or backpacks of any kind.
-Hats or hoods, except religious apparel, may not be worn.
+Head coverings of any kind (e.g., hats, hoods, bonnets, durags, scarves, etc.) may not be worn, unless the head covering is a religious requirement.
 Sunglasses or other eyewear with tinted lenses may not be worn.
 Books, printed materials, and any notes written before the start of the test may not be used, accessed, or referenced at any point during your session.

 What if I need headphones, earplugs, or earbuds to take the test?

-In addition, unless a specified accommodation has been granted, test takers cannot wear headphones, earbuds, or anything similar that is not a soft, non-electronic, non-corded/banded, generic foam ear plug.
+In addition, unless a specified accommodation has been granted, remote test takers cannot wear headphones, earbuds, or anything similar that is not a soft, non-electronic, non-corded/banded, generic foam ear plug.
 These types of items are unable to be monitored by proctors to ensure a fair and equal testing environment.
-It’s LSAC’s goal to safeguard your test and score by putting this policy in place to mitigate testing irregularities that could result in the termination of your session or cancellation of your score.
+In-person test takers can only use the headphones assigned to them at the start of their test.
+LSAC’s goal is to safeguard your test and score by putting this policy in place to mitigate testing irregularities that could result in the termination of your session or cancellation of your score.

-Can I use other computer programs while I take the LSAT?
+Can I use assistive technology programs while I take the LSAT?

-All LSAT takers (with or without test accommodations) are permitted to use external computer programs to make web content accessible, such as screen magnification or keyboard-controlled screen reader software.
-LSAC strives to satisfy the Web Content Accessibility Guidelines (“WCAG”) 2.1 Level AA, so most software used to interact with the internet will be compatible.
-Note that, in order to protect the security of test content, selectable text functionality (i.e., the ability to select text or place the cursor on the screen) is not available on the LSAT or with practice tests in LSAC LawHub®.
-Therefore, the computer-based LSAT is accessible with screen reader software programs that can be controlled and navigated using keystrokes and keyboard commands rather than the mouse and cursor.
+Upon request, all LSAT takers (with or without test accommodations) are also permitted to use assistive technology programs to make web content accessible, such as keyboard-controlled screen reading software, screen magnification programs, or speech recognition software.
+To protect the security of test content, selectable text functionality (i.e., the ability to select text or place the cursor on the screen) is not available on any of LSAC’s products.
+Therefore, the computer-based LSAT is accessible with screen reader software programs that can be controlled and navigated using keystrokes and keyboard commands rather than text-to-speech software controlled and navigated using a mouse and cursor.

 If you have any questions about the accessibility of LSAC’s products, please contact accessibility@LSAC.org.

-Choose a quiet, well-lit, and private work area where you can complete the test without interruption.
-A hard work surface is required.
-It is very important to have a strong and stable internet connection in order to have a successful remote testing experience.
+Choose a quiet, well-lit, and private work area within a fully enclosed room with no transparent/glass walls or doors, where you can complete the test without interruption.
+A hard work surface, such as a desk or table, and a chair are required.
+It is very important to have a strong, stable internet connection to have a successful remote-testing experience.
 Ensure that your workspace is clean and clear of all prohibited items.
 Your entire face must be clearly visible throughout the test.
 Once you begin testing, do not move out of view of the webcam or change working environments until the test is over.

-What should I wear during my testing session?
+What should I wear during my remote testing session?

 Your testing session will be proctored live, and video of your session will later be reviewed by LSAC personnel.
-Please dress as you would if you were taking the test in person at a physical testing center.
-Items that can obscure your face from the proctor’s view, such as hats or hoods (with the exception of religious apparel), sunglasses, and headphones, may not be worn.
+Please dress as if you were taking the test in person at a physical testing center.
+Please note that lighter clothing items such as sweaters, suit jackets, scarves, etc., should be hung on the back of your chair if removed.
+Outerwear such as heavy coats, parkas, etc., and items that may obscure your face from the proctor’s view, such as head coverings (with the exception of religious apparel), sunglasses, and headphones, may not be worn.

 Will I be able to take breaks during the test?